 Once you’ve gotten their attention, the next step is to explain as clearly as possible why your offer is valuable to your audience.

 A/B Split tests allow you to test different versions of your landing page to see which one performs best.
-You could test entirely different landing pages, or just change certain variables of your page – like CTA text/button colors and form placement.
+You could test entirely different landing pages, or just change certain variables of your page - like CTA text or button colors and form placement.

 A/B split tests work by sending 50% of your traffic to one landing page, and 50% of your traffic to another.
 Based on the tool you use, you can set it up so after a certain sample size or conversation rate is reached, all the traffic will be sent to the higher converting page.